agapebondservant/tap-data/workshop/content/mlops-demo-airflow.md

 ```

 On the **Airflow Accelerator**, click **Choose**.
 A list of configurable entries should be displayed, as well as
 a link to the official documentation for the Airflow package.
-For example, notice that the _web.image.tag_ property that we are configuring is **2.8.1**.
-Selecting and configuring the right version for our environment is important;
-we may want to keep a specific, consistent version, or upgrade to a new version.
-We will make use of the version number shortly.

 For this exercise, we'll keep the default values as is.

+Click on **Explore**.
+Under the **resources** folder, notice that there are multiple subfolders for each configured app version of Airflow.
+The version that we will use for this exercise is **2.8.1**.
-Click on **Explore**, navigate to **resources/values-overrides.yaml** in the displayed window,
-and click **Copy**.
+Navigate to **resources/2.8.1/values-overrides.yaml** in the displayed window, and click **Copy**.

 Now, return to **KubeApps** and replace the content of the textarea with the values you just copied.